markaduol/UROP/README.md

-UROP project on symbolic execution.
+# UROP project on symbolic execution.

+## Building with Docker

 After pulling the docker image with